micon4sure/zilch/README.md

 to roll or bank multiple of these, you can use the following shorthand:
 "151r" for "one five one roll"
 "115b" for "one one five bank"

+## configuration
+to configure the bot, create a config.json file in the root directory with the following structure:
+{
+    "channel": "discord channel id to join",
+    "admin": "discord user id",
+    "token": "discord bot auth token"
+}
+make sure the bot has the message intent activated.

 Enjoy!